vinnygonzalez-collab/OnlineBankIdea/README.md

-This is an idea O made about an online international bank.
+This is an idea I made about an online international bank.